What is SEO?

 It’s important to quickly address reputation management because as part of the evaluation process Google will analyze what other people say about your website.
 This includes Google Reviews, the Better Business Bureau, websites such as Yelp and other review sites that may be applicable to your industry like UrbanSpoon or Hotels.com.

-is a part of Google’s engine that analyzes external links, in this case, there is an actual person that is looking at the reviews that people have posted about you and your website.
+There are many review websites out there so it is important to know exactly how Google’s search analysts are finding the reviews about your website.
+While there is a part of Google’s engine that analyzes external links, in this case, there is an actual person that is looking at the reviews that people have posted about you and your website.

 If you want to find out what may be out there about your business, below is how Google instructs their analysts to locate your reviews, so this is a good practice to find those potentially damaging reviews.